-The tax payments indicator reflects the total number of taxes and contributions paid, the method of payment, the frequency of payment, the frequency of filing and the number of agencies involved for this standardized case study company during the second year of operation (table A.1).
-It includes taxes withheld by the company, such as sales tax, value added tax and employee-borne labor taxes.
+The tax payments indicator reflects the total number of taxes and contributions paid, the method of payment, the frequency of payment, the frequency of filing and the number of agencies involved for the standardized case study company during the second year of operation (table 1).
+It includes taxes withheld by the company, such as sales tax, VAT and employee-borne labor taxes.
 These taxes are traditionally collected by the company from the consumer or employee on behalf of the tax agencies.
 Although they do not affect the income statements of the company, they add to the administrative burden of complying with the tax system and so are included in the tax payments measure.

 The number of payments takes into account electronic filing.
 Where full electronic filing and payment is allowed and it is used by the majority of medium-size businesses, the tax is counted as paid once a year even if filings and payments are more frequent.
 For payments made through third parties, such as tax on interest paid by a financial institution or fuel tax paid by a fuel distributor, only one payment is included even if payments are more frequent.

-The total tax rate is designed to provide a comprehensive measure of the cost of all the taxes a business bears.
+The total tax and contribution rate is designed to provide a comprehensive measure of the cost of all the taxes a business bears.
 It differs from the statutory tax rate, which merely provides the factor to be applied to the tax base.
-In computing the total tax rate, the actual tax payable is divided by commercial profit.
-Data for Norway illustrate (table A.2).
+In computing the total tax and contribution rate, the actual tax or contribution payable is divided by commercial profit.
+Data for Iraq are provided as an example (table 2).

 Commercial profit is computed as sales minus cost of goods sold, minus gross salaries, minus administrative expenses, minus other expenses, minus provisions, plus capital gains (from the property sale) minus interest expense, plus interest income and minus commercial depreciation.
 To compute the commercial depreciation, a straight-line depreciation method is applied, with the following rates: 0% for the land, 5% for the building, 10% for the machinery, 33% for the computers, 20% for the office equipment, 20% for the truck and 10% for business development expenses.
 Commercial profit amounts to 59.4 times income per capita.